 So far all my personal projects have been self funded and therefore by default super-low budget!
 Eddie is my first ‘proper’ film project and it was made on a shoestring (although hopefully it doesn’t look it!).
 Whilst film funding is a fantastic thing, I’ve never been in a great position to apply for it and impatiently I’d rather just get going on a project than wait around for someone to give me money to do it.
 That means I’ve learned how to achieve big things from small budgets, so if anything that’s maybe my biggest filmmaking skill.
 Because I’m lucky enough to direct videos for a living, I’ve made a lot of great contacts and I know the cost of things that make up a shooting day.
 I also feel I have a good understanding what it is and isn’t necessary to spend those precious pennies on.
 The actual production cost of Eddie was only about £3000.
 Most of that was spent on food, travel and accommodation for my crew, who in turn for being well looked after were happy to work for free.
 Budget also went on Actors (always pay if you can, you’ll simply get much better talent) and the SFX makeup which is a big part of the film.
-Kit (owned by me and other crew) was mostly free, locations (including a real life nuclear bunker) were free too.
+Kit (owned by me) was mostly free, locations (including a real life nuclear bunker) were free too.
 Editing and postproduction I did myself for the most part.
 Blagging is a big part of my production world!
 In future, in order for my films to progress I will of course need to seek outside funding, but I feel that when I do, my understanding of the cost of things (and how to keep that down) will be a big plus point to any potential funders.

 How do you cast your films?